Tips for a Healthier Heart (and You) in 2021Health Hub

 - Be careful to stretch both sides of your body – stay in balance.

 - Breathe slowly and naturally.
 Do NOT hold your breath.

 When you’re working up a sweat, your body is losing fluids.
 So, drink plenty of water to prevent dehydration.
 You’ll also help ensure that your blood pressure stays stable and help limit any muscle cramping, Hudson says.

 “Try to drink about 7-10 oz. of water for every 10-20 minutes of exercise,” Hudson advises.
 “Drink water before, during, and after your activity.
 Don’t wait until your thirsty.”

 Join the Virtual Revolution – For Free

-Lee Health Healthy Life Centers’ virtual classes are free to our community, like this upcoming Nutrition in the Kitchen: Heart Healthy Meals.
+Lee Health Healthy Life Centers’ virtual classes are free to our community.
 So, connect today to meet our certified experts whose passion (they love what they do!) will inspire and support you and your family’s health and wellness journey.